learn-co-students/ds-test-2/README.md

                0.4608682794261582, 1.198082221301244, 4.440474842230711,
                19.919529327003232, 129.4605767258836, 1066.1109145234598]

-### 2. How does increasing polynomial degree effect Bias and Variance?
+### 2. What is the optimal number of degrees for our features in this model?
+In general, how does increasing the polynomial degree relate to the Bias/Variance tradeoff?

 ![rsme](visuals/rsme_poly.png)